shadmanrakib/trie-cli/cli/README.md

 ```

-## Firebase Firestore
+## Firebase Realtime Database

 The trie is store as a JSON object (refered to as map on Firestore).
-It is located in the *global* document in the *tries* collection.

 The trie is represented as nested JSON objects with each key, except for the *self* key, representing a character.
 The *self* key is used to represent that the path of keys leading to it make a full word in the trie.

-For example, a trie that contains *ape, app,* and *apps* would look lik
+For example, a trie that contains *ape, app,* and *apps* would look like

 ```JSON
 {
     "a" : {